Durability in Military Training: Build It Without Injury

 1. Structural Adaptation

 Tendons, ligaments, and connective tissues strengthen over time in response to incremental stress, but only if trained progressively.
+Connective tissue adapts far more slowly than muscle, weeks to months, not days, which is exactly why recruits whose strength jumps quickly still pick up stress fractures and tendinopathies: the tissue hasn't caught up to the engine.
 Too much load too soon breaks tissue; the right progression builds resilience.

 2. Neuromuscular Control